AI4WORK-Project/sliding-work-sharing/README.md

 - if the queue is short and the truck is near its front, it can be automatically prioritized
 - if the queue is long and the truck is near its end, a human needs to be involved in the decision

+To explore the example rules in detail, please refer to the FCL file located [here](src/main/resources/rules/TruckSchedulingSlidingDecisionRules.fcl)

 #### How to Run and Test the Scenario

 To start the application and run the logistics scenario, use the following command: